-Currently based in Paris, Srdjan was born in Sarajevo, Bosnia from which he moved in 1992 to Athens, Greece, to escape the war.
+Currently living in Paris, Srdjan was born in Sarajevo, Bosnia from which he moved in 1992 to Athens, Greece, to escape the war.
 His earliest musical influences involved late night music sessions of his father’s friends, a classical guitarist and composer.
-His father exposed him to a very broad musical spectrum and music was a source of joy and belonging, which Srdjan then turned into his career.
-At the age of 19 he left to study the drums in the Netherlands, where he graduated at the Conservatorium van Amsterdam and Utrechts Conservatorium.
-During and after his studies, and was praised by the press for the originality and organic feel to his playing and compositions.
-He won several awards, most notably the Dutch Jazz Competition and was given the prestigious Prins Bernhard Foundation scholarship to study in New York.
-As a student, he dreamed of performing alongside world-renowned artists at the North Sea Jazz Festival and ultimately shared his music for 3 years in a row at this major festival.
+He began playing the drums, taking lessons with Greek drummer George Polychronakos and continuing his studies at the Conservatorium van Amsterdam and Utrechts Conservatorium in The Netherlands.
+While there he won several awards, most notably the Dutch Jazz Competition during the North Sea Jazz Festival.
+He was also given the prestigious Prins Bernhard Foundation scholarship to study in New York City.

-As a leader he has released three records with the Srdjan Ivanovic Blazin’ Quartet, Finding A Way (Challenge Records 2009) Jalkan Bazz (Challenge Records, 2012) and La mer, la pierre, la terre, l’oiseau (Coolabel/Absilone, 2017).
-He is also co-leader of the 11 piece Ivanovic-Nikolov Undectet with with which they have released their debut album Artistry In Broken Rhythm (Metropolis 2018).
-He appears on over twenty albums as a sideman and since moving to Paris in 2014, he has been playing with various groups such as The 3 Moons and the Hugo Corbin Quartet.
+As a leader he has taken the Blazin’ Quartet around the world and released four records.
+He’s currently working on his latest project called Modular and preparing the release of another new band’s debut album – Xénos.
+He is also co-leader of the 11 piece Nikolov-Ivanovic Undectet whose last album features flutist Magic Malik.
+He appears on over twenty albums as a sideman and since moving to Paris in 2014, he has been playing with various groups.
 He has also written music for film and theatre.
-He’s an endorser of Istanbul Agop cymbals and custom Gabriel Drums.
+Srdjan plays and endorses Istanbul Agop cymbals and custom Gabriel Drums.